Cold weather kills 57 in US, Canada and Mexico – WORLD

 - Venezuela ranks first in food inflation in Latin America.

-- News Griner in prison in Mordovia, Russia.
+- Conditions for opening the Lachin corridor from Baku.
 News headlines and events Last Minute Russia